Daniele Polencic

 The change itself is straightforward, and it's available in most languages and frameworks.

-Here a few examples on how to implement keep-alive in different languages:
+Here are a few examples of how to implement keep-alive in different languages:

 What happens when you use keep-alive with a Kubernetes Service?